La caza. Monteperdido: Production and release

-Consisting of an adaptation of the novel Monteperdido by Agustín Martínez, the series was created by Martínez himself together with Luis Moya and produced by RTVE in collaboration with DLO Producciones.
+Consisting of an adaptation of the novel Monteperdido by Agustín Martínez, the series was created by Martínez himself together with Luis Moya and produced by Radiotelevisión Española (RTVE) in collaboration with DLO Producciones.
 Filming took place in the Aragonese Pyrenees and was wrapped up by December 2018.
 Shooting locations included Benasque, Cerler, Sesué, Sahún, the Llanos del Hospital ski resort, the Remuñe gorge and the Ésera river.

 The first episode premiered in prime time on 25 March 2019.
 The weekly broadcasting run ended on 20 May 2019.
 Averaging a 14.0% audience share, it was one of the most successful free-to-air Spanish series in 2019.

-A new installment concerning a wholly unrelated crime case and characters (in a sort of anthology series) was reportedly the original plan to continue the series if it was successful, but the sequel/second season (La caza.
-Tramuntana), while indeed set in a new location, eventually came to feature the reprise of the roles of Sara Campos (Megan Montaner) and Víctor Gamero (Alain Hernández), thus connecting both fictions.
+A new installment concerning a wholly unrelated crime case and characters (in a sort of anthology series) was reportedly the original plan to continue the series if it was successful, but the sequel/second season of La caza, titled La caza.
+Tramuntana, while indeed set in a new location, eventually came to feature the reprise of the roles of Sara Campos (Megan Montaner) and Víctor Gamero (Alain Hernández), thus connecting both fictions.